 The dynamic part of our EIM algorithm is only used for those workload scenarios that contain multiple simultaneously active applications.
-It aims at further optimizing the initial mapping found during the static part of the EIM algorithm, as described above.
-The strategy used in the dynamic part of the EIM algorithm is described below.
+It aims at further optimizing the initial mapping found during the static part of the EIM algorithm, as described earlier.
+The strategy used in the dynamic part of the EIM algorithm is described in the following text.

-For the active multi-application scenario, our algorithm will optimize the mapping with the objective to minimize the system metric $O{pb}$ .
-Consequently, the optimal mapping for each scenario is the one that has the minimal $O_p$ among all the possible mappings under energy budget of $b_i$ for workload scenario $s_i$ .
-It is, however, extremely hard to find the optimal mapping for each workload scenario at run time because of

-ALGORITHM 1: EIM algorithm ----------- ---- ----- ----------- the following reasons.
-Firstly, as one cannot obtain the true value of $O_p$ before actually executing the application on the target platform, an estimated $O'p$ needs to be used to guide the algorithm to find the optimal mapping.
-Here, there exists of course a clear accuracy/overhead trade-off between different estimation techniques.
-Efficient but less accurate run-time mapping-performance estimation techniques may lead to sub-optimal mappings, while the high overhead of more accurate techniques may neutralise the performance benefits of the mapping optimization itself.
-Secondly, the mapping problem is NP-complete, as was mentioned before.
-It is unrealistic for a run-time mapping algorithm to explore the entire mapping space to determine the optimal mapping for a scenario.
+For the active multi-application scenario, our algorithm will optimize the mapping with the objective to minimize the system metric O{pb} .
+Consequently, the optimal mapping for each scenario is the one that has the minimal O_p among all the possible mappings under energy budget of b_i for workload scenario s_i .
+It is, however, extremely hard to find the optimal mapping for each workload scenario at runtime because of the following reasons.
+First, as one cannot obtain the true value of O_p before actually executing the application on the target platform, an estimated O'p needs to be used to guide the algorithm to find the optimal mapping.
+Here, there exists of course a clear accuracy/overhead tradeoff between different estimation techniques.
+Efficient but less accurate runtime mapping-performance estimation techniques may lead to suboptimal mappings, while the high overhead of more accurate techniques may neutralize the performance benefits of the mapping optimization itself.
+Second, the mapping problem is NP-complete, as was mentioned before.
+It is unrealistic for a runtime mapping algorithm to explore the entire mapping space to determine the optimal mapping for a scenario.